fbpx

 Canaanite Gate

 One of the earliest intact gates in Israel was excavated at Ashkelon in the 1990s.
 The Middle Bronze mudbrick structure is contemporary with the well-known one at Dan.
 This photograph shows the area after it was reconstructed and opened to visitors.
-Outside the gate, a bronze calf was discovered, apparently once worshipped at the city entrance.
+Outside the gate, a bronze calf was discovered, apparently once worshiped at the city entrance.

 Later History